 At Bio Minerals Technologies, we have been working with animal producers for many years.
-We have proven the benefits of our probiotics, minerals, and fermentation on numerous farms.
+We have proven the benefits of our probiotics, minerals, and fermentation on numerous farms with stronger, healthier animals, faster growth, and better production.
 It was time to do it ourselves and document the process and the results.

 The objective of the experiment was to feed cattle on nothing but fermented forages and to observe their rate of growth, health, and finish quality at slaughter weight (about 1200 lbs).

 In general, the industry average time to get a beef animal from birth to slaughter weight (about 1200 lbs) is 18-24 months.

 In our study group, consisting of 5 animals, the cattle achieved slaughter weight in 15-17 months, with good composition, marbling, and fat cover.
 The basic data is shown in the table below.